Higher education in Portugal: Degrees

 Schools that adhered to the Bologna process (since 2006–2007) maintained the degree names but their significance changed.
 In ascending order of importance:

-Bacharelato The Portuguese bacharelato degree awarded by polytechnical institutions or its predecessors, was a Bachelor degree (but not an honours degree, only the then licenciatura degree was equal to an honours degree) – title: Bacharel or Engenheiro Técnico for engineering technologists – abbreviation: none or Bach.
+Bacharelato The Portuguese bacharelato degree awarded by polytechnic institutions or its predecessors, was a Bachelor degree (but not an honours degree, only the then licenciatura degree was equal to an honours degree) – title: Bacharel or Engenheiro Técnico for engineering technologists – abbreviation: none or Bach.